 Selection of TAs

-If there are more eligible students interested in teaching than there are positions, or if there are fewer applicants than needed, the graduate committee will select the students from the eligible applicants following a conversation with the associate chair regarding teaching needs.
+If there are more eligible students interested in teaching than there are positions, or if there are fewer applicants than needed, the graduate committee will select the students from the eligible applicants following a conversation with the Chair regarding teaching needs.
 Criteria used in selecting from among the eligible applicants include: seniority in the program, academic achievement, aspirations to remain in academe, and prior experience related to course content areas.
 Preference will be given to TAs with prior teaching experience.
-However, teaching assignments will be limited to no more than two years.
+However, teaching assignments will generally be limited to no more than two years.
 The committee also strives to designate one slot for an incoming teaching assistant each year.

 - Complete a financial aid application though the Financial Aid office by February 1 (submitting the application as soon after Jan.
 1 as possible is recommended)